-The Nouvelles Chroniques du manuscrit au Yémen (CmY), born on Yemenite soil, report and record scientific and cultural activity concerning the manuscripts of Yemen as well as those of the Arabian Peninsula.
-Little by little they are compiling the repertoire of manuscripts, their repositories and of sources about the region.
+Nouvelles Chroniques du manuscrit au Yémen (nCmY) reflects and records the scientific and cultural activity concerning the manuscripts of Yemen as well as of the Arabian Peninsula.
+It constitutes an accumulating repository of information concerning the manuscripts, their places of conservation and sources on the region.

-The Journal welcomes original scientific articles in French and English and provides the latest information about manuscripts.
-In the News section, “Window on…” is open to the disciplines employing a methodology comparable to that of Codicology and that of text edition, such as Palaeography and Epigraphy.
+The nCmY welcomes submissions of original scientific research in French, English and Arabic and provides the latest information about manuscripts.
+In the News, “Window on…” is open to the disciplines employing methodologies comparable to Codicology and text edition, such as Palaeography and Epigraphy.

-The CmY is addressed to an international audience.
-Its distribution reaches to twenty countries, associations and groups that redistribute it, and other journals.
+The journal addresses an international audience.
+Its distribution includes some twenty countries, associations and groups that relay information, and other journals.